 They use the more cost effective mid ranged systems.
-The create fully detailed documents as PDF and deliver it with the 3D model in a neutral (STEP) or native file.
+They create fully detailed documents as PDF and deliver it with the 3D model in a neutral (STEP) or native file.
 There is very little complication.
 The CAD/CAM systems the suppliers use can read most of the native files of the popular systems plus all of the neutral formats and with the free adobe reader they can view the documentation.
 No special equipment or software required.
 Can you imagine the additional costs the large companies that have incurred by basing their complete operation on the PLM included in a high end CAD package?
 It is truly shocking.

 When a designer creates a completely detailed AID it serves as a second check on the design for errors or a better design.
 It is a format that is easily reviewed and checked.
 As compared to the PMI, that today just requires the minimum limited dimensions and GD&T plus a seat of the native software.
 If you look above, you can see how the PMI looks.

 This PMI information with the other required information is adequate for manufacturing to create the parts.
 But this is where engineering documentation seems to becoming inadequately defined.
 Manufacturing is now having to go back to the companies to get clarity as described in this statistic.
 Sadly, this is becoming a normal process.
-Never was this a common practice in the past.
+This was "NEVER" a common practice in the past.

 So what has eliminating complete detailed AIDs (drawings) accomplished?

 It has not streamlined engineering, it has made the documentation less defined, the document control much more convolution, access to the information requires special software, demanding a complicated application of dimensions and annotation in a non-user friendly 3D environment and making review and checking of the documentation virtually impossible.